 This is a § 1983 excessive force lawsuit brought by four of nine residents of a home that was raided by Pennsylvania State Police's ("PSP") Special Emergency Response Team pursuant to a search warrant.
 Each plaintiff asserts they were subjected to excessive force resulting in injury.
 Medical records confirm that two of the plaintiffs, including the elderly homeowner, suffered significant injuries.
 There are currently 19 PSP defendants.
-Discovery has closed and the commonwealth is preparing a motion for summary judgement on behalf of all the PSP defendants.
+Discovery has closed and we have filed a motion for summary judgment which remains pending.
 It is possible that total exposure (after accounting for the fact that plaintiff's attorney's fees are recoverable) may exceed \$1,000,000.